 First, caramelize the onions.
 Caramelized onions are what give French onion soup its sweet, rich flavor, so cook the onions for longer than you think you need to, about 1 hour.
 They should be very soft and golden brown before you move on to the next step.
 For extra browning, I like to raise the heat from low to medium for the last 20 minutes.

 Next, simmer the soup.
 Add the vinegar, thyme, tamari, and garlic to the onions, and stir, scraping up any browned bits stuck to the bottom of the pot.
 Stir in a few tablespoons of flour, which will thicken the soup as it cooks, and then add the wine.
 Finally, add the broth and simmer the soup, uncovered, for 30 minutes.

 Then, toast the bread.
-Top thin slices of baguette or French bread with grated cheese and bake them in a 450-degree preheated oven until the baguette is toasted and the cheese is melted.
+Top thin slices of baguette or French bread with grated cheese and bake them in a 450° oven until the baguette is toasted and the cheese is melted.
 For the best results, use a good melting cheese with a rich, nutty taste.
-I like Gruyere or a combination of aged white cheddar and Parmesan cheese.
+I like Gruyere cheese or a combination of aged white cheddar and Parmesan.

 French Onion Soup Recipe Tips